 What does this mean for us?
 With the inclusion of air barriers, this means that the majority of new buildings to be constructed in the US will now be required to have a continuous air barrier system.

-This is great news for us!
+This is excellent news for us!